Buggaboo/node-jni/README-android.md

 > make -j5
 ```

-I arrived by `-j5` by counting the number of cores + 1, to build this.
+I arrived at `-j5` by counting the number of cores + 1, to build this.
+Your mileage may vary.

 You need virtualenv to install python modules that get broken by the symbolic linking
 of `/usr/lib/python`.